This didn't begin as a business.

 "The answer to the Tyrant is not No King.

-It is the Mature King."
+It is the Mature King, The Sovereign King, The Sacred King."

 The Sacred Dimension